GithubTechnicalExercise/github-technicalexercise/readme.md

 ```

 ## Webhook configuration
-* Configure your webhook to capture only repository creation
+* Configure a webhook to capture only repository creation with following informations :
+    * Payload URL : your GCP cloud run application URL
+    * Content type : application/json
+    * Secret : __TODO__
+    * Choose : `Let me select individual events` and check `Repositories`

 ### Continuous deployment with Github Action
 You'll find a Github Action here `.github/workflow/deploy-cloud-run.yml`.
 You need to :
-* create a service account with the rights to deploy a CloudRun
+* create a GCP service account with the rights to deploy a CloudRun
-* create a key for this service account
+* create a key for this GCP service account
 * create a Github secret `GITUHBACTIONSA` with the email of the service account
 * create a Github secret `GITUHBACTIONSAKEY` with the key of the service account
 * create a Github secret `GCPPROJECTID` with the GPC project id